 Sustainability is a global issue and its enhancement through modern forms of procurements, such as public-private partnership (PPP), has become topical considering the huge impact of PPP activities on society, the economy, and the environment.
 However, one way of promoting sustainability thorough PPPs is the adoption of social responsibility (SR) initiatives/factors.
 This paper aims to empirically investigate the SR factors in PPPs through a comparative study between China and Ghana.
 An empirical questionnaire survey was conducted in both China and Ghana.
 Further, the mean score ranking, Kendall’s coefficient of concordance, and Mann-Whitney U test were used for data analysis.
 Results show that SR factors related to the economic efficiency of PPP projects and climate change adaptation are critical in China, whereas in Ghana, SR factors directly related to job creation and environmental protection are critical.
 The outputs of this study inform investors of the critical SR initiatives to consider when engaging in PPPs in Asia and Africa.
 In addition, they provide a solid knowledge base for the continuous international debate on how sustainability could be enhanced through PPP policy.

-Wang, K & Ke, Y 2018, 'Public-Private Partnerships in the Electric Vehicle Charging Infrastructure in China: An Illustrative Case Study', Advances in Civil Engineering, vol. 2018.View/Download from: UTS OPUS or Publisher's site
+Wang, K & Ke, Y 2018, 'Public-Private Partnerships in the Electric Vehicle Charging Infrastructure in China: An Illustrative Case Study', Advances in Civil Engineering, vol. 2018.View/Download from: Publisher's site

 © 2018 Kun Wang and Yongjian Ke.
 Effective supply of charging infrastructure is a necessary support for the development of electric vehicle and also an important strategic measure to promote energy consumption revolution and green development.
 The construction and operation of charging infrastructure in China is unfortunately not smooth, lagging behind the actual demand.
 Public-Private Partnerships (PPPs) may offer a promising way forward and accelerate the development of charging infrastructure by tapping the private sectors' financial resources and professional skills.
 However, PPP has not been commonly adopted in this sector yet.
 This paper hence studied an illustrative case of Anqing Project in China to demonstrate how governments structure a PPP deal in the electric vehicle charging infrastructures.
 A content analysis was conducted on the important project documents to investigate key elements including the planning, construction, risk sharing, profit distribution, and supervision during the execution stage.
 Based on the illustration, some key lessons and recommendations were provided to offer a reference for future charging infrastructure PPP projects in China.

-Davis, PR, Jefferies, M & Ke, Y 2017, 'Psychological Contracts: Framework for Relationships in Construction Procurement', JOURNAL OF CONSTRUCTION ENGINEERING AND MANAGEMENT, vol. 143, no. 8.View/Download from: UTS OPUS or Publisher's site
+Davis, PR, Jefferies, M & Ke, Y 2017, 'Psychological Contracts: Framework for Relationships in Construction Procurement', JOURNAL OF CONSTRUCTION ENGINEERING AND MANAGEMENT, vol. 143, no. 8.View/Download from: Publisher's site

-Ke, Y, Hao, W, Ding, H & Wang, Y 2017, 'Factors Influencing the Private Involvement in Urban Rail Public-Private Partnership Projects in China', Construction Economics and Building, vol. 17, no. 1, pp. 90-106.View/Download from: UTS OPUS or Publisher's site
+Ke, Y, Hao, W, Ding, H & Wang, Y 2017, 'Factors Influencing the Private Involvement in Urban Rail Public-Private Partnership Projects in China', Construction Economics and Building, vol. 17, no. 1, pp. 90-106.View/Download from: Publisher's site

 Private investors have been encouraged to participate in the development and operation of urban rail projects in China through Public-Private Partnerships (PPPs), given the fact that subnational governments are suffering from urgent development demands and severe fiscal pressure.
 However, there is no formal assessment to determine the private involvement in a PPP project.
 This problem is particularly critical in the sector of urban rail, in which the huge investment cannot rely on the private sector alone.
 This study hence aimed to uncover and identify the influencing factors.
 Multiple research methods, including content analysis, case study and focus group discussion were adopted to achieve the research purpose.
 Seven types of influencing factors were identified, including project financial model, government fiscal commitment, risk allocation, public accountability, efficiency considerations, policy and regulations, and organisational marketing strategies.
 The findings add to the current knowledge base by uncovering the drivers behind private involvement in a PPP project.
 They are also beneficial for industry practitioners as a basis/checklist to determine the private involvement.